What is OTMR?

+Without one touch, each attacher send their own contractors into the field to move their cables or equipment.
 Because this method involves a multitude of costly ride-outs, large-scale projects are lengthy and expensive endeavors.
 It's not uncommon to see poles halfway through the transfer process for months or even years.

-Why aren't we using one touch make ready?
+Why aren't we using one-touch make ready?

 Unfortunately, one touch make ready isn't as simple in practice as it is on paper.

-Does that mean one touch make ready isn't going to happen?
+Does that mean one-touch make ready isn't going to happen?

 Not quite.
-With the promise of 5G and shorter FCC attachment timelines looming, pole owners, incumbent service providers, and third party attachers are probably more receptive than ever for a solution.
+With the promise of 5G and shorter FCC attachment timelines looming, pole owners, incumbent service providers, and third party attachers are probably more receptive than ever to a solution.
 However, it will have to be majorly re-tooled and proven to be profitable before it becomes widely adopted.

 Though we don't know exactly what the future of OTMR holds, we're pretty sure it will involve an attachment portal for pole owners, a data collection system that allows all parties to access accurate, defensible data, and make ready construction teams that are open to collaboration with all invested parties.